feligomes/PaymentFlow/README.md

-# Settlement Simulation App
+# Payment Flow App

 This is a small app that simulates a payment flow for a company.
 Built as a showcase of different technologies and based on a technical challenge.

 ## Deployment

-The app is deployed on Vercel and can be tested at this URL: [Settlement System](https://settlersystem.vercel.app/)
+The app is deployed on Vercel and can be tested at this URL: [Payment Flow](https://paymentsflow.vercel.app/)

 ## Running Locally